How to Become a Surgical Technologist – Steps, Education, Certification

 The licensure requirements differ from state to state for the surgical technologists.
 Therefore, one must adhere to the state laws while initiating professional practice.
 The reputed AST (Association of Surgical Technologists) recommended passing specific state laws to streamline the hiring process of surgical technologists, and the aspirant must have:

-- Graduation degree from a CAAHEP– accredited surgical technologist program.
+- Graduation degree from a CAAHEP(ARC/STCA) – accredited surgical technologist program.

 - Attain the CST certification from the NBSTSA.